Time-Series Patterns

 Repository: github.com/fraiseql/examples/mobile-analytics-backend

-CREATE TABLE tb_app ( pk_app SERIAL PRIMARY KEY, id UUID DEFAULT gen_random_uuid() NOT NULL UNIQUE, identifier TEXT NOT NULL UNIQUE, name TEXT NOT NULL, api_key TEXT NOT NULL UNIQUE, owner_id UUID NOT NULL, created_at TIMESTAMPTZ DEFAULT now());
+CREATE TABLE tb_app ( pk_app BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, id UUID DEFAULT gen_random_uuid() NOT NULL UNIQUE, identifier TEXT NOT NULL UNIQUE, name TEXT NOT NULL, api_key TEXT NOT NULL UNIQUE, fk_owner BIGINT NOT NULL REFERENCES tb_user(pk_user), created_at TIMESTAMPTZ DEFAULT now());

-CREATE VIEW v_metric ASSELECT m.id, jsonb_build_object( 'id', m.id::text, 'metric_type', m.metric_type, 'value', m.value, 'dimension', m.dimension, 'date', m.date ) AS data, m.fk_appFROM tb_metric m;import fraiseqlfrom fraiseql.scalars import IDfrom datetime import datetime
+CREATE VIEW v_metric ASSELECT m.id, jsonb_build_object( 'id', m.id::text, 'identifier', m.identifier, 'metric_type', m.metric_type, 'value', m.value, 'dimension', m.dimension, 'date', m.date ) AS dataFROM tb_metric m;import fraiseqlfrom fraiseql.scalars import IDfrom datetime import datetime

-@fraiseql.typeclass App: id: ID name: str owner_id: ID created_at: datetime
+@fraiseql.typeclass App: id: ID name: str created_at: datetime

 @fraiseql.typeclass Metric: id: ID metric_type: str value: int dimension: str date: datetime created_at: datetime